Reewr/promise-phantom/docs/webpage.md

 prior to rendering the footer/header.
 This can be done by adding the image to the main document and then setting the display to none.

+**Note**: If the value argument is a function it should not include any ES6 syntax, including arrow functions.
+This is due to it being stringified and sent to PhantomJS which evaluates it and PhantomJS only supports ES5.
+This will be an error in v4

 Example: To set/get the value paperSize.width you would do the following:

 **Kind**: instance method of <code>[Page](#Page)</code>